 For this treatment, a light-activated drug called aminolevulinic acid (ALA) is applied to the skin lesions.
 A special type of laser light is then focused on the lesions.
-This light causes changes in the drug that has collected inside the lymphoma cells, changing it into a new chemical that can kill them.
+This light changes the drug that has collected inside the lymphoma cells, which kills them.

 The advantage of PDT is that it can kill cancer cells with very little harm to normal cells.
 But because the chemical must be activated by light, it can only kill cancer cells near the surface of the skin.
 This limits its use to early stage skin lymphomas that have not grown deeply into the skin.
 Even then, PDT might only be used if other types of skin-directed therapies are not effective.
 You can find out more about PDT in our document Photodynamic Therapy.

-Tacrolimus is a drug that affects immune system cells such as lymphocytes, the cells that develop into lymphoma cells.
-Applying this drug to skin lymphomas seems to be about as effective as using topical corticosteroids, but more research is needed to help determine its safety and effectiveness.
+These drugs affect immune system cells such as lymphocytes, the cells that develop into lymphoma cells.
+Applying them to skin lymphomas seems to work as well as using topical corticosteroids, but more research is needed to help determine their safety and effectiveness.

-Many clinical trials are in progress to study newer chemotherapy drugs.
+Many clinical trials are studying newer chemotherapy drugs.
 One example is pralatrexate (Folotyn), a drug that is already used to treat some T-cell lymphomas and has shown early promise in treating some skin lymphomas.
 Another drug that has shown some promise in early clinical trials is forodesine.
 Research on these and other new drugs continues.

 Other studies are looking at ways to use drugs already known to be effective by combining them in new ways or using different doses or different sequences of these drugs.

 Newer drugs known as targeted therapies have shown clear benefit in certain kinds of skin lymphoma.
-The drugs vorinostat (Zolinza), romidepsin (Istodax), and bortezomib (Velcade) are forms of targeted therapy that can help treat some skin lymphomas.
-Doctors are now studying how to use these new drugs most effectively.
+The drugs vorinostat (Zolinza) and romidepsin (Istodax) are forms of targeted therapy that can help treat some skin lymphomas.
+Doctors are now studying how to use these drugs most effectively.

-Other targeted drugs are also being developed.
+Other targeted drugs are also being studied.
 One example is crizotinib (Xalkori), which has been shown help some patients with non-skin forms of anaplastic large cell lymphoma (ALCL).
-Others being studied include everolimus (Afinitor) and lenalidomide (Revlimid).
+Others being studied for skin lymphomas include everolimus (Afinitor), lenalidomide (Revlimid), bortezomib (Velcade), and carfilzomib (Kyprolis).

 Lymphoma cells have certain chemicals on their surface.
 Special man-made antibodies that recognize these substances can be targeted to destroy the lymphoma cells while causing little damage to normal body tissues.